This post may contain affiliate links. Please read our disclosure policy.

 This Bisquick blueberry cobbler will knock your socks off.
 It’s got the perfect cakey topping made effortlessly with the convenience of good old-fashioned Bisquick and a luscious blueberry filling made with fresh blueberries!
 Fresh and convenient with unbeatable flavor!
 It comes together quickly and easily and takes mere minutes to make.
-Put a smile on the faces of your family with this wonderful cobbler!
+Put a smile on the faces of your family with this wonderful, easy dessert cobbler!

 Bisquick Blueberry Cobbler Ingredients

-- Butter: I use unsalted butter.
-It’s honestly the only type I buy but if all you have is salted, it will work just fine.
+- Butter: I use unsalted butter, which I buy most often, but if all you have is salted, it will work fine.

 - Blueberries: I use fresh.
 If you have to use frozen, use them straight from the freezer.
 Your fruit filling might end up a bit thinner.